"Her mathematical passion is only equalled by her knowledge and her clever demonstrations" - Cheltenham Science Festival 2015 brochure

 Katie Steckles is a mathematician based in Manchester, who gives talks and workshops on different areas of maths.
-She finished her PhD in 2011, and since then has talked about maths in schools, at science festivals, at music festivals, as part of theatre shows and on the internet.
+She finished her PhD in 2011, and since then has talked about maths in schools, at science festivals, on BBC radio, at music festivals, as part of theatre shows and on the internet.
 She enjoys doing puzzles, solving the Rubik's cube and baking things shaped like maths.

 More about Katie's work: